stockgeeks/spring-kafka-labs-01/README.md

 In the second part of the labs you will expand your initial project and create and practice:

 - A docker-compose file to run Kafa and Schema registry
-- Create a Producer using an Avro schema and use a kafka avro console consumer using spring-kafka beans.
+- Create a Consumer using an Avro schema and use a kafka avro console consumer using spring-kafka beans.
-- Create a Consumer using an Avro schema and use a kafka avro console producer using spring-kafka beans.
+- Create a basic Spring REST endpoint and a producer to connect to the consumer.
 - Operate basic endpoints from the schema registry
-- Create a basic Spring REST endpoint and connect to a producer and consumer.

 # How to do the labs